msha789/School_District_Analysis/README.md

 # Results
-•	How is the district summary affected? o	The percentage of passing math score dropped by 1% whereas the average dropped by less than 1% o	The percentage of passing reading score dropped by 1% but the average score for this was not affected o	The overall passing rate decreased by 1% as well
+•	How is the district summary affected?
+    - The percentage of passing math score dropped by 1% whereas the average dropped by less than 1%
+    - The percentage of passing reading score dropped by 1% but the average score for this was not affected
+    - The overall passing rate decreased by 1% as well

 District Summary (Before):
 ![Pic1](https://github.com/msha789/School_District_Analysis/blob/03b7b180062ee4352ac1c3b5a81159e99c11a6ea/Screen%20Shot%202022-01-30%20at%205.00.41%20PM.png)